rackerlabs/docs-dxp-handbook/docs/getting-help/service-levels.rst

 .. list-table::
    :header-rows: 1

-   * - Response Times SLA
+   * - Response-time SLA
-     - Service Area
+     - Service area
      - Level
-     - Performance Measure Description
+     - Performance measure description
-     - Service Measure
+     - Service measure
    * - SLA 1.1
      - Incident
-     - Priority 1 Response
+     - Priority 1 response
      - Whole or critical part of the service is unusable, causing major business impact
      - 15 minutes
    * - SLA 1.2
      - Incident
-     - Priority 2 Response
+     - Priority 2 response
      - Important but not immediately critical part of the service is unusable, causing business impact or more than five users are affected
      - 1 hour
    * - SLA 1.3
      - Incident
-     - Priority 3 Response
+     - Priority 3 response
      - Inconvenient issue affecting fewer than five users
      - 4 hours